1i/ebirdus/README.md

 ## eBirdus
-Retrieve bird sightings from ebird.org APIs
+Retrieve bird sightings from ebird.org APIs for the island of Ireland
-Parse the records and save into a DynamoDB and S3
-Allows for data to be used by other downstream Lambdas

 ## How to Build and Deploy
 From parent directory.
 Build the jar via maven.
 `mvn clean install`